 Welcome to the Trinity Community!
 You are joining over 1,900 residential students in a living-learning environment located in the center of an exciting urban community.
 On this page, you and your family will find information about living on campus.

 Living at Trinity College — A Bantam Beginner’s Guide

-- Every bedroom has an extra-long twin bed frame and mattress, desk, chair, dresser, wardrobe or closet space, and wired and wireless internet connections.
+Room Furnishings: Each bedroom has an extra-long twin bed frame and mattress, desk, chair, dresser, and a wardrobe or closet space.